Sienci-Labs/Resources/gsender/gs-compile.md

 ## Contributing

-If you've successfully built gSender and found a solution to an unlisted problem, consider contributing to the project or creating a Pull Request to improve this documentation.
+If you've successfully built gSender and found a solution to an unlisted problem, consider contributing to the project or creating a <a href="https://github.com/Sienci-Labs/gsender/pulls" target="_blank" rel="noopener">Pull Request</a> to improve this documentation.
 Your contributions help the entire community!